You are hereHome ›

 Architectural Engineering Technology

-It is the intent of the program to expose students to a broad range of skills and basic data relevant to the building process.
+The program seeks to expose students to a broad range of skills and basic data relevant to the building process.
 This broad exposure gives students the ability to be conversant with and/or seek employment with all related professions within the architectural field.
-Students are required during the two years of study to apply the skills or background knowledge gained in these "exposure" courses to actual problem-solving situations.
-This application develops a better understanding of the complexity, interrelationships, and proper sequence of the process of building.
+Students are required during the two years of study to apply the skills or background knowledge gained in these “exposure” courses to actual problem-solving situations.
+Thus they develop a better understanding of the complexity, interrelationships, and proper sequencing of the building process.

 As a response to the impact of computers on all areas of the architecture profession, a series of computer courses has been developed which introduces the student to a variety of 2D & 3D building information modeling and animation applications.

-The program places graduates as technicians in the architecture professions.
-However, each year some students transfer into baccalaureate or professional degree programs in architecture and and related fields.
+This program places graduates as technicians in the architecture professions.
+However, each year some students transfer into the BS program or professional degree programs in architecture and and related fields.
 From 2013/14 on, graduates may also apply for transfer into the department's new BArch program.